sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 # 3 Design
 ## 3.1 Overview
-big picture view of the actors involved
+big picture view of the actors involved.
 ## 3.2 DB Changes
-Describe changes to existing DBs or any new DB being added
+Describe changes to existing DBs or any new DB being added.
 ### 3.2.1 CONFIG DB
 ### 3.2.2 APP DB
 ### 3.2.3 STATE DB